A Simple Way to Get Big and Strong Is:

 These exercises are usually done with lighter weights and for higher rep ranges.

-The result is a training session that combines the best of bodybuilding training, with key elements from powerlifting.
+The result is a training session that combines the best bodybuilding training with vital elements from powerlifting.

 Powerbuilding 101 – How to Build Muscle and Strength at the Same Time